igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 The [Memory Utilities module](@ref MemUtils) provides functions that report the available memory in SRAM.
 These help you gauge in real-time whether your application is approaching memory exhaustion or the heap and stack are close to colliding.
-The primary function is `freeSRAM()` which returns the number of free bytes remaining in SRAM.
+The primary functions are `freeSRAM()` which returns the number of free bytes remaining in SRAM, and `freeMemoryBetweenHeapAndStack()` which returns the number of free bytes remaining between the top of the heap and top of the stack (recall that these grow towards each other).